ShivamAtHub/weatherapp_pazago/README.md

 - Proper handling of unstable or ambiguous APIs
 - Real-world understanding of CORS and browser security
 - UI and UX decisions appropriate for a scoped engineering assignment
+- Includes optional enhancements such as chat export, sound effects, message search, and basic UI testing.

 The implementation prioritizes clarity, correctness, and professionalism over unnecessary complexity.